hyang373/CS215/README.md

 After finishing collecting user input, it prints the sum of all valid user input numbers.
 Then quit the program.

+### Lab 6

+**The purpose of this lab assignment is** : <br>
+ - to practice how to define your own functions

+This Lab assignment will help you solve one sub-problem of Project 1: complete and test the definition of a function, named computer_play, shown as follows:

+    void computer_play(int& pile, bool smart)

 ## Project 2

 *** Project 2 is completed through 2 parts, lab 8 (part 1) and lab 9 (part 2)